JRuby: Design

-Since early 2006, the current JRuby core team has endeavored to move JRuby beyond being a simple C port, to support better performance and to aid eventual compilation to Java bytecode.
+Since early 2006, the current JRuby core team has endeavored to move JRuby beyond being a simple C port, to support better performance and to aid eventual compiling to JVM bytecode.
 To support this end, the team set an ambitious goal: to be able to run Ruby on Rails unmodified using JRuby.
 In the process of achieving this goal, the JRuby test suite expanded to such extent that the team gained confidence in the "correctness" of JRuby.
 As a result, toward the end of 2006 and in the beginning of 2007, they began to commit much more complicated redesigns and refactorings of JRuby's core subsystems.

-JRuby is designed to work as a mixed-mode virtual machine for Ruby, where code can be either interpreted directly, just-in-time compiled at runtime to Java bytecode, or ahead-of-time compiled to Java bytecode before execution.
-Until October 2007, only the interpreted mode supported all Ruby's constructs, but a full AOT/JIT compiler is available since version 1.1.
-The compiler design allows for interpreted and compiled code to run side-by-side, as well as decompilation to reoptimize and outputting generated bytecode as Java class files.
+JRuby is designed to work as a mixed-mode virtual machine for Ruby, where code can be either interpreted directly, just-in-time compiled at runtime to JVM bytecode, or ahead-of-time compiled to JVM bytecode before execution.
+Until October 2007, only the interpreted mode supported all Ruby constructs, but a full AOT/JIT compiler is available since version 1.1.
+The compiler design allows for interpreted and compiled code to run side-by-side, and for decompiling to reoptimize and outputting generated bytecode as Java class files.

 Frameworks support

 JRuby has built-in support for Rails, RSpec, Rake, and RubyGems.
 It embeds an FFI subsystem to allow the use of C libraries bundled as gems.
 It also allows launching the Interactive Ruby Shell (irb) as Ruby MRI does.

-The Netbeans Ruby Pack, available in NetBeans 6, allows IDE development with Ruby and JRuby, as well as Ruby on Rails for the two implementations of Ruby.
+The Netbeans Ruby Pack, available in NetBeans 6, allows integrated development environment (IDE) development with Ruby, JRuby, and Ruby on Rails for both implementations of Ruby.

 It is no longer included in NetBeans 7.0 and later.